simonemmott/k2-tools-utils/docs/QUEUES.md

 ##### Next

-The `next()` method offered by a queue returns a Promise which resolves to the next item in the queeue when it is available.
+The `next()` method offered by a queue returns a Promise which resolves to the next item in the queue when it is available.

 Queued items can only be resolved by a single Promise.
-Therefore calling `next()` before the Promise for the previous item in the queue has resolved will cause the Promise returned bby the first call to `next()` to never resolve.
+Therefore calling `next()` before the Promise for the previous item in the queue has resolved will cause the Promise returned by the first call to `next()` to never resolve.

 Calls to `next()` always return a Promise for the next item in the queue.
 Consequently calling next before